-Parents are an essential member of their child's educational team.
-A conference serves as an opportunity for students, parents, and teachers to become better acquainted.
+Parents are ultimately interested in the educational progress of their children.
+A conference will serve as an opportunity for students, parents, and teachers to become better acquainted.

 Conferences between students, parents, and teachers may be initiated by either of the above as the situation warrants, whether it be student need, teacher, or parental request.
-The conference should be scheduled ahead of time at the convenience of both teacher (preferably during the planning period or before or after school) and the parent.
-The school district has built into the elementary school calendar two conference days, one in the fall and one in the spring.
+The conference should be scheduled ahead of time at the convenience of both teacher (preferably during the planning period before or after school) and the parent.
+The school district has built into their school calendar two conference days, one in the fall and one in the spring.